MiSTer-devel/Gameboy_MiSTer/ReadMe.md

 * Place RBF file into root of SD card.
 * Place *.gb files into Gameboy folder.

-## **Early** Gameboy Color Support
+## Gameboy Color Support
-Place the Gameboy color bootrom into the Gameboy folder and rename it to boot1.rom
+Place the Gameboy color bios/bootrom into the Gameboy folder and rename it to boot1.rom

 ## Palettes
 Core supports custom palettes (*.gbp) which should be places into Gameboy folder.
 Some examples are available in palettes folder.